 This follows DOJ indictments of Cambodian officials and nationals for allegedly selling monkeys abducted from their forest home as bred in captivity.

-Charles River’s recently released annual shareholder report contained glaring omissions.
+Charles River’s 2023 shareholder report contained glaring omissions.
 Among other things, it neglected to divulge its link to the monkey supplier whose employees were indicted for alleged monkey smuggling and laundering.
 We’ve sent a letter to the company’s CEO, James C. Foster, calling on him to come clean about this.

 “Charles River’s shareholders have a right to know that their company is linked to businesses allegedly mixed up in illegally importing wild monkeys.
 PETA is calling on Charles River to divulge its full role in driving the extinction of macaques worldwide by importing and experimenting on monkeys instead of embracing superior animal-free research.” —Dr. Lisa Jones-Engel, PETA primate scientist